chenmingxiang110/avatar-generator-2/README.md

 <img src="./imgs/example_03.png" width="700">

 ## How to Use

+Run the following code to generate a random face:

 ```
 fg = FaceGen()
 img, _ = fg.generate()
 ```

+An example is given in "example.ipynb"

-The model could be downloaded from the following link, and be put under the inference folder. https://drive.google.com/file/d/1499ngvrhxlF_uWla0E_gcZHX-8nN61OM/view?usp=sharing
+The model could be obtained from the following link, and be put under the inference folder. https://drive.google.com/file/d/1499ngvrhxlF_uWla0E_gcZHX-8nN61OM/view?usp=sharing